 5. Icebreaker Everyday

-Fashioned from high quality Merino wool that makes this mid-budget baselayer very comfortable.
-It’s also very effective at wicking away moisture and moderating body temperature.
-The slim fit of the top means you may need to buy a size up but you don’t need to worry about it fitting under your other layers.
-It’s perfect for a range of activities in spring and autumn
+Fashioned from high quality Merino wool, this mid-budget baselayer is very comfortable and durable.
+It’s also very effective at wicking away moisture and moderating body temperature, making this layer perfect for strenuous activities such as hiking, biking, or running.
+The slim fit of the top means you may need to buy a size up, but you don’t need to worry about it fitting under your other layers.
+It’s perfect for exercise in spring and autumn.

 Available from 53 Degrees North.